denniarems/ops-agent/server/src/routes/streaming.md

 ## Header-Based AWS Credentials Flow

-The streaming API uses a header-based approach for passing AWS credentials:
+The API uses a header-based approach for passing AWS credentials:

 1. **Server retrieves** AWS credentials from Supabase for authenticated users
 2. **Server adds** AWS credentials to HTTP headers when calling Mastra agent: